fpco/cache-s3/README.md

 * `STACK_YAML` - path to project configuration file (`--stack-yaml` cli argument)
 * `STACK_WORK` - use to rename `.stack-work` directory (`--stack-work` cli argument)

-Further examples will assume all of the AWS realted variables are set.
+Further examples will assume all of the AWS related variables are set.

 __Important__: If the same bucket is being used for many projects, make sure to set `--prefix` argument in order to place each of them in their own namespace and avoid cache clashes.